 - Christchurch Gondola

 A scenic 10-minute gondola ride took us to the top of Mt.
 Cavendish, where we were greeted with stunning views of the city and Lyttleton Harbour.
 At the top, there is a time tunnel ride, a shop, a cafe, and hiking trails.
-Reserve your gondola tickets here* (20-minute drive from downtown). - Hiking
+Reserve your gondola tickets here.
+(Note that the Gondola starting point is about a 20-minute drive from downtown near Lyttleton). - Hiking

-Two of the more popular hikes include the Bridle Path Walk and the Mt.
+Two popular hikes include the Bridle Path Walk and the Mt.
 Cavendish crater rim trail on the Banks Peninsula.
 We did Crater Rim as we were already on this extinct volcano after we took the gondola.
-If you want more, check out the tourism board’s list of hikes and walks. - New Brighton pier
+If you want more, check out the tourism board’s list of hikes and walks. - New Brighton Pier

 Head to New Brighton for a day at the beach, ocean swimming, sea views, and a walk out over the water along the pier.
 There is also a nearby war memorial, a modern library, and plenty of street art in the New Brighton area (a 15-minute drive from downtown).
 Free entry - Margaret Mahy Family Playground

 Holding the distinction of the largest children’s playground in the southern hemisphere, this post-quake recovery project opened in 2015.
-Named for New Zealand children’s author Margaret Mahy, this park has it all, from slides, swings, and water features to climbing ropes and walls.
-Well thought out, there are also plenty of spots for parents to relax and watch.
+Named after New Zealand children’s author Margaret Mahy, this park has everything from slides, swings, and water features to climbing ropes and walls.
+Well thought out, there are plenty of spots for parents to relax and watch.
 Free entry

 Things to do in Christchurch – animal encounters